United Airlines

 Polaris passengers check in at separate counters and can use priority security screening lanes where available.
 In-flight services include pre-departure beverages, table linens and multi-course meals.[63]
 Passengers are also given priority with boarding and baggage handling and access to the United Polaris Lounge, United Club or partner airline lounges.

 United First is offered on all domestically configured aircraft.
-When such aircraft are used on international services such as services to Mexico, Central America and the Caribbean (excluding Puerto Rico) destinations, this cabin is branded as United Business.
+When such aircraft are used on international services to Mexico, Central America and the Caribbean (excluding Puerto Rico), this cabin is branded as United Business.
 United First seats on narrowbody aircraft have a 38-inch (97 cm) seat pitch, while domestically configured Boeing 777-200s feature fully-flat-bed seats that alternate facing forward and backwards, similar to the Polaris seats of the Boeing 757-200s.
 Passengers receive priority boarding and baggage handling, pre-departure beverages, complimentary meals and separate check-in desks.[64]

 In 2015, United released its new domestic first-class seat design.
 The new leather seats feature cradling headrests, granite cocktail tables, and a tablet stand.
 These seats debuted on Airbus A319 and Airbus A320 aircraft and were eventually rolled out on all domestic aircraft.[65]